[ Lymph Notes home ] [ Click to read 'My Wrapping Saga' by JackieDoss ]

 • Have you had any condition that weakens your immune system?
 Such causes include cancer treatment, certain medications, or other conditions can place you at higher risk of developing this condition.

-• Are you over 50 years of age?
-This increases your risk even more.
-Shingles is 10 times more likely to occur in adults over 60 than in children under 10.
+• Shingles is 10 times more likely to occur in adults over the age of 60.

 • Learn the symptoms of this condition so you can be prepared to act quickly in case you suspect you are developing this condition.

 The vaccine "Zostavax" is available to prevent shingles.
 Ask your physician if you should be vaccinated against this disease.
+This vaccine is not for everyone and you should investigate the "pros and cons" before agreeing to being vacinated.

 • Antiviral drugs are used to treat this condition; however prompt treatment is essential!